systeminit/si/app/docs/src/reference/typescript/asset_builder/classes/ValueFromBuilder.md

 # Class: ValueFromBuilder

-Gets a value from a socket or prop
+Gets a value from a prop

 ## Example